 Archive footage Olympic accidentally sinks Nantucket Lightship.

 The Titanic remains the most famous ship ever built.
 Her story and particularly her fate are stories that perhaps only isolated tribes could claim ignorance off and one that is sometimes unfairly reduced to a metaphor for hubris.
 Feted by the marketing men as unsinkable, she struck an iceberg at 11:40 p.m. on the 14th April 1912 on her maiden voyage and sank a few hours later.
 Titanic has transcended maritime history into global legend.
-For many she remains a high water mark in maritime grandeur and splendor.
+For many, she remains a high water mark in maritime grandeur and splendour.

 Of those abroad, 710 people survived and while 1,503 people lost their lives.
-Among the those on board her were philanthropist and women’s rights activist Margaret Brown.
+Among the those on board were philanthropist and women’s rights activist Margaret Brown.
 White Star financier J.P.
 Morgan had a ticket but cancelled at the last minute.